elevationsoftware/ecuss/README.md

 /**
 * Initializes ecuss applet.
-* Required companyCode and applicationName to be define in the environment file.
+* Required companyCode and applicationName to be defined in the environment file.
 */
 init(): void